Psychoanalytic Psychotherapy Fellowship

 A typical half-time Fellows’ program includes a caseload of 10-12 hours of brief and long-term individual, conjoint, and group therapy.
 Most patients are adults seen on an intensive, long-term basis.
-In addition, half-time Fellows participate in six hours of seminars and case conferences, and receive 2 hours of individual and 1 hour of group supervision weekly.
+In addition, half-time Fellows participate in an average of six hours of seminars and case conferences, and receive 2 hours of individual and 1 hour of group supervision weekly.

 The Postgraduate Center shares Wright Institute Los Angeles’ commitment to a multidisciplinary, social-clinical approach to human problems.
 This commitment is reflected in the Center’s Teaching and Supervisory Faculty, which is drawn from each of the mental health disciplines and our openness to innovative conceptions and approaches.
 Our social-clinical orientation is also reflected in the tempering of traditional clinical knowledge with an appreciation of the vast array of social, political and economic forces, which influence individuals and groups in our society.
 The Postgraduate Center encourages fellows to share in the intellectual, cultural and community life of Wright Institute Los Angeles, and to participate in the development of its programs.